-Florida guard Andrew Nembhard declares for NBA draft again
+Florida guards Nembhard, Mann declare for NBA draft

 GAINESVILLE, Fla.
-(AP) — Florida point guard Andrew Nembhard, who ranked second in the Southeastern Conference in assists last season, has declared for the NBA draft for the second consecutive year.
+(AP) — Florida guards Andrew Nembhard and Tre Mann have declared for the NBA draft while keeping open the option of returning to school.

 The Gators made the announcement Sunday, the final day underclassmen had to decide on their futures.

 Nembhard hired NCAA-certified agent Jaafar Choufani so he can retain his college eligibility and potentially return to school.
-He returned last year after not getting invited to the NBA scouting combine.
+He also declared for the draft last year and eventually returned to Florida after not getting invited to the NBA scouting combine.

-The Gators believe they are better equipped to handle Nembhard’s potential departure.
-They have Tre Mann, Ques Glover and former Cleveland State standout Tyree Appleby to play the point next season.
+The Gators seem to be equipped to handle both potential departures.
+They have Ques Glover and former Cleveland State standout Tyree Appleby to play the point next season.

-Nembhard’s decision comes after two other Florida starters — guard Scottie Lewis and forward Keyontae Johnson — decided to return to school.
+Decisions by Nembhard Mann come after two other Florida starters — guard Scottie Lewis and forward Keyontae Johnson — decided to return to school.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25